fortuvp/seer-bot/README.md

 - `EXPLORER_TX_URL` – Base URL used for transaction links (default GnosisScan).
 - `IPFS_GATEWAY` – Gateway base URL used to fetch IPFS metadata (default `https://ipfs.io`).
 - `IPFS_TIMEOUT` – Timeout in seconds for IPFS HTTP fetches (default `20`).
-- `SUBGRAPH_URL` – GraphQL endpoint (e.g., Envio/Hyperindex) to resolve the market address by itemID when it isn’t available from IPFS

 You can override any variable inline when launching, e.g.:
 ```bash